Question & Answer #1

 My heart goes out to you: so many years of taking so many drugs… with no results!

 You can check out an exercise video in the blog titled “The Spine Strengthener”, where I show how to strengthen the back muscles to support the spine and thus prevent fractures.
-And I devote an entire chapter to this topic in the Save Our Bones Program.
+And I devote an entire chapter to this topic in the Osteoporosis Reversal Program.

 About your question on strontium, you can check out my answer to Maurice.